Blondie's Anniversary

 Blondie's Anniversary is a 1947 American comedy film directed by Abby Berlin and starring Penny Singleton, Arthur Lake, and Larry Simms.
-It is the twenty-second of the 28 Blondie films.
+It is the twenty-second film overall, in the series of twenty-eight Blondie films.

-Plot
+Premise

 Dagwood is holding a watch, a gift that his boss George Radcliffe bought for a prospective customer's secretary, Gloria Stafford, as sort of a bribe.
+Blondie, of course, thinks the watch is for her on Dagwood and Blondie's anniversary.